maplibre/maplibre-native-rs/README.md

 ## Usage

-We use `maplibre-native`s' core build, a static, pre-compiled library.
+We use `maplibre-native`s' "core library", a static, pre-compiled library.
 We also allow you to compile this yourself.
 Instructions for this are below.

 ### Backend Features